 Every year I go through the same thing.
 I see the small signs of fall coming, but I just ignore them.
 I never want summer to end and I never want to think about our Minnesota winter to come.
-But one thing that’s a sure sign of that impending change of seasons is what I want to eat.
-Well, first of all, I think Soup!
-But I also love a weekend morning to whip up something for breakfast.
-Something a little special.
-Something I might not bother with on a summer morning.
-Something like these Berry Souffle Pancakes.
+But one thing that’s a sure sign of that impending change of seasons is what I want to eat and how I want to cook.
+And today I was thinking Berry Souffle Pancakes.

-There’s just something about getting up on a chilly morning, padding out to the kitchen and turning on that oven.
-There’s not a sound in the house and I hear the gas come on in a rush and the few clicks and clacks my old stove makes as it preheats.
+See during the heat of summer it rarely occurs to me to make something that requires cooking in the a.m.
+But there’s just something about getting up on a chilly morning, padding out to the kitchen and turning on that oven.
+There’s not a sound in the house and I hear the gas come on in a whoosh and the few clicks and clacks my old stove makes as it preheats.
 Somehow that makes me feel rooted in the familiar, and in minutes the kitchen is toasty and warm.
 Now, I’m not a morning person, but even I have to admit there’s something zen in that!

 About Berry Souffle Pancake:

-But speaking of not being a morning person – it’s rare that I mess with something for breakfast that requires pulling out the beaters, but these Berry Souffle Pancakes are one of them.
 I have been obsessed with these Souffle Pancakes for ages.
-I first saw them on a Diners Drive-Ins and Dives episode featuring Bette’s Oceanview Diner but it was one of those episodes with no recipe given.
-But I found a couple of recipes that looked close, so I cobbled together my own.
+I first saw them on a Diners Drive-Ins and Dives episode featuring Bette’s Oceanview Diner but it was one of those episodes with no recipe given so I had to kind of punt, combine recipes and add in a few touches.

-You can use berries in this recipe, which I love because they become almost jammy, especially the strawberries and blackberries or maybe you want to try something else.
-I don’t see why you can’t use other fruits you’d like; moister fruits like peaches or nectarines might be best, I think.
+You can use berries in this recipe, which I love because they become almost jammy, especially the strawberries and blackberries but I don’t see why you can’t use other fruits if you’d like; moister fruits like peaches or nectarines might be best, I think.
 Just make sure it’snot something heavy, like big chunks of apple, that might fall down to the bottom through the batter.

 Making Berry Souffle Pancake: